 Which art form besides photography do you relate to or appreciate most?

 I love film but I never seem to dive into it myself.
 It is something that I am not good at but love and respect.
 I have no doubt that I could shoot something but I feel what I lack is the creativity in editing.
 Editing is an art in and of itself that is hard to master.

 Arctic Swell is a masterpiece.
 Any plans to venture to the Antarctic?

 Thank you for the kind words about that film.
 It was a blast filming it and an incredible adventure I will not forget!
 I have a few ideas about my next destination but nothing is set in stone.
-It will be somewhere cold though haha.
+Haha.

 You’ve followed your passion and created an incredible lifestyle for yourself.
 Any words of advice for someone debating following their creative calling?

 Of course.
 Keep pushing.
 It takes a lot of hard work and dedication to make it in this industry.
-I’ve had countless sleepless nights and days but if it is something that you have a deep passion for then keep striving and pushing yourself everyday.
-Next time you shoot, step outside of your comfort zone and you will be surprised with the photos that you create.
+I’ve had countless sleepless nights and days but if it is something that you have a deep passion for then keep striving and pushing yourself every day.
+You will be surprised with the photos that you create.